rudibakaal/Preventing-Banknote-Fraud-with-Machine-Learning/README.md

 # Preventing-Banknote-Fraud-with-Machine-Learning

 ## Motivation
-Machine learning algorithm used to evaluate banknote authenticity based on data extracted from genuine and forged banknote-like images with the Wavelet Transform tool.
+Neural network used to evaluate banknote authenticity based on data extracted from genuine and forged banknote-like images with the Wavelet Transform tool.

 For digitization, an industrial camera usually used for print inspection was used.
 The final images have 400x 400 pixels.
 Due to the object lens and distance to the investigated object gray-scale pictures with a resolution of about 660 dpi were gained[1].